astronautlevel2/StarUpdater/README.md

 If you use a custom path, edit /3ds/LumaUpdater/index.lua, and change the variable "a9lh_path" to your custom path (include the foward slash!)

 This currently supports custom paths and path changing patch, and both hourlies and stable releases!
+In addition, it supports making and restoring backups of arm9loaderhax.bin!

 ## Credits
  * Thanks to Rinnegatamante for lpp-3ds, which this depends upon